-National Association of Intercollegiate Athletics officials have decided to open the bidding process for the rights to host the NAIA World Series in 2014 and 2015, Lewis-Clark State College athletic director Gary Picone announced at a news conference on Tuesday.
+National Association of Intercollegiate Athletics officials have decided to open the bidding process for the rights to host the NAIA World Series in 2014 and 2015, Lewis-Clark State College athletic director Gary Picone announced on Tuesday.

 The decision means that for the first time in 13 years, any organization, including all NAIA member institutions, will be permitted to submit bids to host the event.
 LCSC has held exclusive rights to the process since winning the bid in 2000.

 "The NAIA has exercised its option to receive additional bids," Picone said.
 "We are hosting the tournament in 2012 and 2013, and we will be submitting a bid for 2014 and beyond.
 A challenge we face is deciding whether to continue with the bid model we have used in the past or to transition to a new model."